shacharr/roomba_sim/Readme.md

 - Nicer graphics

-- Support for collecting statistics without showing the graphics

 - Add the spiral cleaning mode that roomba is using in the beginning of cleaning in a room

 - Smarter mode switching logic?
 Especially for cleaning around obstacles.